Atrial Fibrillation Ablation

 - Antiarrhythmic medications.
 Your usual antiarrhythmic medications may be continued for 8 weeks before these are reduced and subsequently stopped.

 After the procedure, it is common to have a sore throat and some mild chest discomfort.
 You may also have some discomfort and bruising in the groin.
 Symptoms will typically improve over several days.
 You should avoid exercise, driving, and heavy lifting for at least 5 days after the procedure.
-Please arrange to take 1 week off work for your recovery.
+Please arrange to take 1 week off work and driving for your recovery.